Bid farewell to pesky audio cables with the best Bluetooth headphones you can buy in 2024

 5. Marshall Major IV: Best on-ear Bluetooth headphones overall

 Price when reviewed: £95 | Check price at Amazon

 The Marshall Major IV offer unrivalled battery life in their class, with 80 hours of audio playback on a single charge.
 They’re no one-trick pony though, and deliver mids and treble wonderfully well, which makes listening to guitar-dominated genres such as rock and indie especially engaging.

 They look striking, too, with a textured black vinyl headband and Marshall’s instantly recognisable logo embossed on the outside of each earpad.
-Though their bass reproduction can’t match that of the Beats Solo Pro above, this ultra-portable pair of headphones are the ideal choice for those seeking both stamina and style.
+Though their bass reproduction can’t match that of the Beats Solo Pro above, these ultra-portable headphones are the ideal choice for those seeking both stamina and style.